Consistency In All Things

 In all schools where I have taught, consistency among teachers could be lacking, too.
 Students pick up on teachers who are not consistent from one classroom to the next.
 The more everyone can work as a team, the better the environment for the students and the teachers.

 Kindness can coexist with consistency.
 I believe the steadier and more reliable you are, the more flexible you can be.
 Students respect consistency and fairness and, as a result, are more likely to accept rules.
 Little room is left for arguments.
-So when an occasional accommodation is necessary for another individual, the others are less likely to make a big deal about it, because they know the particular situation is rare.
-They know that I must have a good reason to do something a little differently.
+So when an occasional accommodation is necessary for another individual, the others are less likely to make a big deal about it because they know the particular situation is rare.
+They know I must have a good reason to do something differently.

 The specific approach that has always worked well for me is progressive discipline.
-I start with a verbal warning, and I plainly tell the student, “I’m giving you a verbal warning.
-You know that you’re supposed to be on time, but you’re ten minutes late.
+I start with a verbal warning and plainly tell the student, “I’m giving you a verbal warning.
+You know you’re supposed to be on time, but you’re ten minutes late.
 I’ll cut you some slack this one time and just give you a verbal warning.”
 Usually, they thank me for not putting anything in writing.
 And generally, it doesn’t happen again.
-I document the incident by jotting a little note on the attendance chart next to their name.
+I document the incident by jotting a note on the attendance chart next to their name.

 Categories